 Advertiser Disclosure

-Most payment processors offer a discount for nonprofits.
-Here’s how to maximize your merchant services' toolsets, including implementing free credit card processing.
+Many credit card processors offer discounts and unique features for nonprofits.
+Here’s how to maximize your merchant services toolset, including implementing free credit card processing.

 Jason Vissers